noahbenson/neuropythy/README.md

 ### Python Version #################################################################################

-Neuropythy has been used extensively with Python 2.7; recently some effort has been made to make it compatible with Python 3.
-In theory it should work with Python 3; however, relatively little testing has been done.
+Neuropythy is compatible with both Python 2 and 3.
+It was deleveloped under 2.7 and is now used primarily with 3.6.

 ## Configuration ###################################################################################